-Normally this is not a big deal.
-You may think it’s like picking a supermarket or gas station - convenience and price.
-BUT - you need to consider a few other things when picking a feed store for your horse.
+- Normally this is not a big deal.
+You may think it’s like picking a supermarket or gas station – convenience and price.
+BUT – you need to consider a few other things when picking a feed store for your horse.

 This seems like a nice place!

 - Are your horse’s feeds special order, or regularly in stock?
-From my horse owner perspective, I tend to forget to call about special orders until it’s too late, and then I just make it awkward for everyone.
-(A conversation you never want to have is how much it costs to overnight 50lbs of horse feed.
-You will pass out at the answer.)
+From my horse owner’s perspective, I tend to forget to call about special orders until it’s too late, and then I just make it awkward for everyone.
+A conversation you never want to have is how much it costs to overnight 50lbs of horse feed.
+You will pass out at the answer.

 - How are bagged grains and feeds stored?
 Covered up, or in the sun and elements?
 Out back, or inside?
-Anything seem questionable?
+Does anything seem questionable?

 - Where is the hay from?
 How many brokers does the feed store use for their hay?
 Do they work with the same farmers or just buy from anyone?
 Will they buy all cuts or just the best ones?